McGill-MMA-EnterpriseAnalytics/Dazed-Confusion-Matrix/[GRADE THIS]FINAL_FULL_FRAMEWORK.md

 SEXUAL ASSAULT: 13
 SHOOTING: 14

+Some other explainability details are included in this _[notebook](https://github.com/McGill-MMA-EnterpriseAnalytics/Dazed-Confusion-Matrix/blob/master/Model_Development/SHAP_911_model.ipynb)_.
+An interactive force plot shows the model output across all records, while the dependence plots how each pair of features interact.

 ### Additional Models

 Following some literature review, our team also decided to test some neural networks, to determine their viability on our current dataset and creating predictions.
 There were 4 separate neural networks built, including a _[Bayesian Network](https://github.com/McGill-MMA-EnterpriseAnalytics/Dazed-Confusion-Matrix/blob/master/Model_Development/Bayesian%20Network.ipynb)_.
 The other 3 networks, which also includes an AutoKeras neural network, can be found in this _[file](https://github.com/McGill-MMA-EnterpriseAnalytics/Dazed-Confusion-Matrix/blob/master/Model_Development/Neural_Nets_Policing.ipynb)_.
 While we found that neural networks do have potential in predictive policing, as has been stated in the literature, in our work its accuracy is far below our lightGBM model.